 Apple Cider- Try our authentic farmhouse cider made from locally-grown apples.
 This off-dry apple wine is especially tasty with a cheddar omelette, smoked trout, endive and apple salad, or roasted butternut squash soup with crème fraiche and chives.

 Connecticut- within its compact borders, has forested hills, new urban skylines, shoreline beaches, white-steeple colonial churches, and historic village greens.
 There are classic Ivy League schools, modern expressways, great corporate offices, and small farms.
 Connecticut is a thriving center of business, as well as a vacation land.
 It is both a New England state, and suburban to New York City.
 Among all this Connecticut also has 79 apple orchards listed and is a major center for apples and the production of sweet apple cider.
-Taking advantage of these it also has nine active cider makers.
+Taking advantage of these it also has 12 active cider makers.

 Crazy Cock Cider, Stafford Cidery- Locally owned and operated.
 Husband and Wife, Dan and Jodi started Crazy Cock Cider as a way to create one of their favorite drinks.
 And now they want to share it with you!
 We pride ourselves with creating fun ciders that are easy to drink, easy to share and fun to talk about!
 We are currently working on a location for our tasting room!

 A visit to B.F.
 Clyde's Cider Mill is like stepping back in time.
 Come see the only steam powered cider mill in the U.S. We start our season in September with our hard ciders and apple wines, jams, jellies, local honey, maple syrup, fudge, and what many people call "The best sweet cider on Earth!"
 Also available in the Fall are apples, apple pies, pumpkin bread, gourds, Indian corn, pumpkins, candy apples, kettle corn and apple cider donuts.
+Established 1881

 Open 1 September through 14 December